yjunechoe/ggplot2-layer-explorer/about.md

 1. Called _exactly once_ per layer
 2. Manipulates the _layer data_ (dataframe in, dataframe out).

 This excludes some important details like `Layout` methods and the more granular panel and group methods of `Stat$compute_*` and `Geom$draw_*`.

-This limited scope is intentional - it keeps the UI and the underlying implementation as simple as possible.
+The limited scope is intentional - it keeps the UI and the underlying implementation as simple as possible.
 Motivated users wanting to do more are encouraged to try out `ggtrace` on their own.
 Feel free to [ask questions on Github](https://github.com/yjunechoe/ggtrace/issues) about usage.

 ## Acknowledgments